azagniotov/solr-lucene-analyzer-sudachi/README.md

    `cd solr-lucene-analyzer-sudachi`

-3. Download and configure dictionaries locally
+3. Download and configure dictionaries locally (see [Downloading a Sudachi dictionary](#downloading-a-sudachi-dictionary) for more information about the behavior of this command)

    `./gradlew configureDictionariesLocally`